liamthetate/ms3-mini-project-redux/README.md

 >I want to play a game.

-Well, it's not going to be fun.
+Well, this one probably isn't going to be that fun.

 <br/>